Protect Yourself and Others from COVID-19

 I’ve already had COVID, why do I need the vaccine?

-The latest scientific data has shown us that unvaccinated individuals who were previously infected with COVID-19 are still twice as likely to become infected by the Delta variant.
+The latest scientific data has shown us that unvaccinated individuals who were previously infected with COVID-19 are still five times as likely to become infected with COVID-19.

 Why should I vaccinate my child?

 With the rise of the Delta variant across the U.S., COVID cases have shifted to younger ages, with more than 200 children hospitalized a day.

 Children who have been vaccinated are less likely to: